 Christmas gnomes are big, but they’re also popping up in all kinds of seasons.

 So when Oriental Trading asked me to make a spring craft with their supplies I jumped at the chance to try my hand at making a cute gnome, or 3.

-There are lots of different ways to make a gnome, but I wanted a no-sew gnome so I chose a sturdy cardboard cone that would serve as both the hat and the body.
+There are lots of different ways to make a gnome and a lot of instructions on how to make a gnome use socks.
+But I wanted an easy no-sew gnome so I chose a sturdy cardboard cone that would serve as both the hat and the body.

 DIY no-sew gnome materials:

 - Cardboard cone